drone/docs/content/usage/faq.md

       - ...
 ```

+# How do I increase my build timeout?

+The default timeout is 60 minutes and can be increased in your repository settings screen.
+Please note that only a system administrator can increase the build timeout duration for security reasons.

 # Cannot connect to a database.

 The most common issue is that databases take time to start and accept connections.
 We recommend adding `sleep` to your build script to give the database enough time to start.
 You should also make sure you are connecting to your database using `localhost`.